On the minimum of a conditioned Brownian bridge: Probability that belong to

 The integral in (\ref{PA_i}) can be obtained analytically using a computer algebra system.
 It is a long expression that we will not copy here.
-Let us compare, instead, the probability of two different intervals:
+Let us compare, instead, the minimum on two different intervals:

-Let $t_1<t_2<t_3<t_4$ and consider the Brownian bridge $B_1$ from $(t_1,x_1)$ to $(t_2,x_2)$ and the Brownian bridge $B_2$ from $(t_3,x_3)$ to $(t_4,x_4)$.
+Let $t_1<t_2\le t_3<t_4$ and consider the Brownian bridge $B_1$ from $(t_1,x_1)$ to $(t_2,x_2)$ and the Brownian bridge $B_2$ from $(t_3,x_3)$ to $(t_4,x_4)$.
 Denote $\ell_1:=t_2-t_1$, $d_1:=|x_2-x_1|$, $\ell_2:=t_4-t_3$, $d_2:=|x_4-x_3|$, and $\xi:=x_3\wedge x_4-x_1\wedge x_2$.
 See Figure \ref{fig:two_int}.

-We ask ourselves which of the two intervals $[t_1,t_2]$ and $[t_3,t_4]$ is more likely to contain the minimum of the process.
+We ask ourselves which of the two intervals $[t_1,t_2]$ and $[t_3,t_4]$ is more likely to contain the lowest value.
 We have

 Taking as new variables $y-x_0\wedge x_1$ instead of $y$, and $\bar y-x_2\wedge x_3$ instead of $\bar y$, we get

 which can be written

 This integral is also computable analytically.
 Its value depends on five parameters $(\ell_1,d_1,\ell_2,d_2,\xi)$, which are independent from each other in a general setting.
 Therefore, there is no easy way to tell if it is more likely to find the minimum in one interval or the other.
 One observes, as the intuition suggests, that the above probability is an increasing function of $\ell_1$, $d_2$ and $\xi$, and that is decreasing in $\ell_2$ and $d_1$, when all the other parameters are fixed.